 Moreover, it was concluded that the training had significant impact on income generation among majority of participants.
 Whereas, majority of non-participants reported no additional income, as they had not started the vocation due to lack of training.
 The study also reveals that the training has had a profound impact on employment generation within family units.
 It was concluded that majority of participants created employment for themselves, as well as for the family members indicating broader economic benefits within households while majority of non-participants had no family members engaged in income-generating activities, emphasizing the critical role of vocational training in improving employment opportunities.

 Furthermore, about the socio-economic impact of the training 31.60 percent of participants reported a significant reduction in household clothing expenditure.
 The training positively impacted on basic household needs, with 32.50 percent of respondents who reported increased spending on children’s education, healthcare, and nutritious food.
 The overall findings demonstrate that the training has significantly impacted to socio economic empowerment of deprived women and marginalised society for financial stability.

+Recommendation is a critical part in research

+Unfortunately the author did not write it here

 References